 Corey Davis, J.D., M.S.P.H., is deputy director of the Network's Southeastern Region Office and is a senior attorney with the National Health Law Program (NHeLP).
 Before joining NHeLP Corey served as Employment Rights Attorney at Equality Advocates Pennsylvania where he represented lesbian, gay, bisexual and transgender (LGBT) individuals before administrative commissions and in state and federal courts.
-Prior to joining Equality Advocates Corey oversaw a street-based legal clinic sited at Philadelphia’s syringe exchange program.
+Prior to joining Equality Advocates, Corey oversaw a street-based legal clinic sited at Philadelphia’s syringe exchange program.
 In both of these positions he provided direct legal representation as well as education, outreach and strategic advocacy.

 Corey has also worked for the North Carolina Institute of Medicine, the University of Pennsylvania and the Drug Control and Access to Medicines Consortium in both research and management capacities.
 He is the recipient of the International AIDS Society’s Young Investigator Award, given for empirical research on the effect of law and law enforcement practice on access to an evidence-based public health intervention, and has published in the lay and academic press.
 Corey received his B.S. from the Indiana University of Pennsylvania, his M.S.P.H. from the University of North Carolina at Chapel Hill and his J.D. from Temple University.
 Corey is barred in Pennsylvania and New Jersey as well as various federal courts.